Catholic Notre Dame University hires pro-abortion activist to lead institute

 Illinois abortion facilities injured 21 women in 2025

-According to a report from pro-life watchdog group Operation Rescue, abortion facilities in the state of Illinois injured at least 21 women in 2025.
+According to a report from the pro-life watchdog group Operation Rescue, abortion facilities in the state of Illinois injured at least 21 women in 2025.

-• There are 21 known instances of women being seriously injured by abortionists in Illinois in 2025.
+There are 21 known instances of women being seriously injured by abortionists in Illinois in 2025.

-• In one of the cases, staff at a Planned Parenthood "threw" her out on the street even though she couldn't stand up.
+In one of the cases, staff at a Planned Parenthood "threw" her out on the street even though she couldn't stand up.

 There are eight abortion facilities throughout the state of Illinois, and the state treats abortion as a right.
-Under the Reproductive Care Act, abortion is allowed through 24-26 weeks for any reason and after that point if the patient's health or life is considered to be at risk, with "health" including "emotional, psychological, and familial health and age."
+Under the Reproductive Care Act, abortion is allowed through 24-26 weeks for any reason, and after that point, if the patient's health or life is considered to be at risk, with "health" including "emotional, psychological, and familial health and age."
 There is no waiting period, no parental consent requirement, and the state's medicaid program and most private insurances must cover abortion.
 In addition, there are shield laws to protect abortionists, the abortionist does not need to be a doctor, and the state does not require that the abortion facilities be inspected.

 Illinois abortion facilities are notorious for injuring women, with Chicago's Family Planning Associates (FPA) named Operation Rescue's Worst of the Worst in 2024.
 This year, at least 21 women were injured by abortionists in the state.